 Receive concession prices

 The Fringe Box Office offers a reduced price on some tickets for students, registered unemployed, people with disabilities, senior citizens and children under 18 so if you’re eligible, it’s worth checking.
-A further concession is also often available for families of two adults and two children or one adults and three children under the age of 18.
+A further concession is also often available for families of two adults and two children or one adult and three children under the age of 18.

 Attending the Fringe in a large group?
-For many performances, a 10% discount for groups of 10 persons or more is available.
+For many performances, a 10% discount for groups of 10 or more is available.

 Walk to and from venues